Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 The objective is not eliminating stress entirely, but improving the nervous system’s ability to adapt and recover.

-Acupuncture and Neurological Regulation
+Acupuncture for Migraine Frequency and Neurological Regulation

 Acupuncture has been shown to reduce both the frequency and intensity of migraines by modulating the nervous system, improving circulation, and reducing inflammatory signaling (18).